An Amicable Divorce is Possible

-If you Google “reasons to use a divorce mediator,” you will get thousands of results.
-Luckily, most of them will have the same answers and give you a list of reasons.
+If you Google "reasons to use a divorce mediator," you will get thousands of results.
+Luckily, most will have the same answers and give you a list of reasons.
 But how do you really know if these reasons are valid?
 Although they can be helpful and give good insights and facts, they are really just ideas from different sources.
 So I am here to tell you my story…my reasons why using a divorce mediator was the best option – and how it led me to become a divorce mediator!

 I admit my ex and I have always been amicable.
 I am one of the lucky ones where we were able to acknowledge and accept that our marriage had come to an end.
 Nothing nefarious had gone on, and neither of us blamed the other.
 Simply put, we got married young and just grew apart.
 Thankfully, our respect for each other remained so we could move through the divorce process together.